headacheboy/cross-lingual-amr-parsing/README.md

 # cross-lingual-amr-parsing

-This is the implementation of [Making Better Use of Bilingual Information forCross-Lingual AMR Parsing]() in Findings of ACL 2021
+This is the implementation of [Making Better Use of Bilingual Information for Cross-Lingual AMR Parsing]() in Findings of ACL 2021